ol-s-cloud/bitcoin-address-generator/CONTRIBUTING.md

 # Contributing to Bitcoin Address Generator

 We love your input!
-We want to make contributing to Bitcoin Address Generator as easy and transparent as possible, whether it's:
+We want to make contributing to Bitcoin Address Generator as easy and transparent as possible.

-- Reporting a bug
-- Discussing the current state of the code
-- Submitting a fix
-- Proposing new features
-- Becoming a maintainer

 ## Development Process
-We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo and create your branch from `main`
+2. Make your changes
-2. If you've added code that should be tested, add tests.
+3. If you've added code that should be tested, add tests
-3. If you've changed APIs, update the documentation.
+4. If you've changed APIs, update the documentation
-4. Ensure the test suite passes.
+5. Ensure the test suite passes
-5. Make sure your code lints.
+6. Make sure your code lints
-6. Issue that pull request!
+7. Issue a pull request

-## Pull Request Process
-1. Update the README.md with details of changes to the interface
-2. Update the requirements.txt with any new dependencies
-3. Increase the version numbers in any examples files and the README.md to the new version
-4. The PR will be merged once you have the sign-off of one other developer

 ## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+When you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE) that covers the project.

-## Report bugs using GitHub's [issue tracker](https://github.com/ol-s-cloud/bitcoin-address-generator/issues)
+## Report bugs using GitHub's [issue tracker]
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/ol-s-cloud/bitcoin-address-generator/issues/new).
+Report a bug by [opening a new issue](); it's that easy!

 ## Write bug reports with detail, background, and sample code